 Upgrading the strength and the quality of the existing access road(s) and maintaining the same in good order and final reinstatement.

-Dewatering of the tipping area(s) by means of porous concrete pipes laid at the bottom of the valleys or as agreed with the .
+Dewatering of the tipping area(s) by means of porous concrete pipes laid at the bottom of the valleys or as agreed with the Project Manager.

 Unloading, spreading, levelling, and placing the soil into embankments etc as necessary, in order to keep the top in good, safe and manageable order.

 Keeping third parties from using the tipping area(s).
-No claims shall be accepted by the for any extra work associated with soil disposed of by others or requests for additional tipping area shall the existing one become saturated due to use by others.
+No claims shall be accepted by the Project Manager for any extra work associated with soil disposed of by others or requests for additional tipping area shall the existing one become saturated due to use by others.

 Keeping vehicles clean when leaving the tipping area(s) and to ensure they do not contaminate public roads.